 No code can address all situations, and this is not what is intended here either.
 You may sometimes have questions or concerns about proper conduct in the face of your own behavior or seeing the behaviors of others.
-Talk about it with your supervisor or with a member of the human resources team.
+Talk about it with your SUPERVISOR or with a member of the human resources team.
 I am counting on you to foster an inspiring environment which reflects our values.

-Let's all be ambassadors by Congebec!
+Let's all be CONGEBEC ambassadors!